 Shipping times from the UK

-Standard courier services reach most of Sweden in 3–5 working days from dispatch.
+Standard courier services reach most of Sweden in 3–5 working days from dispatch, with PostNord usually handling the final mile.
 Stockholm and the major cities are well served; more remote addresses in northern Sweden (Norrland) may take an additional day or two.
 Confirm delivery estimates with your courier before communicating them to customers.

 Calculate before you list